 General Lofgren entered the Air Force in 1984 as a graduate of the U.S. Air Force Academy.
 A graduate of the U.S. Air Force Fighter Weapons School, he has served as an F-16 instructor pilot at Nellis Air Force Base, Nevada. and Luke AFB, Arizona.
 In 1992, he was selected to be one of the initial cadre for the standup of the composite wing at Mountain Home AFB, Idaho.

-The general's staff assignments include Headquarters U.S. Air Force as Joint Requirement Oversight Council coordinator, and the Joint Staff J8, in the Force Structure, Resources and Assessment Directorate.
+The general's staff assignments include Headquarters U.S. Air Force as Joint Requirement Oversight Council coordinator, the Joint Staff J8, in the Force Structure, Resources and Assessment Directorate and as Deputy Director of Operations for USNORTHCOM, Peterson AFB, Colorado, where he was responsible for all homeland defense, defense support to civil authorities and theater security initiatives in Mexico, Canada and the U.S..

 The general commanded the 14th Fighter Squadron, Misawa Air Base, Japan, deploying to Prince Sultan AB, Saudi Arabia, in support of Operation Southern Watch where he flew combat sorties in the F-16.
 He has also commanded the 388th Operations Group at Hill AFB, Utah, the 8th Fighter Wing at Kunsan Air Base, South Korea and the 380th Air Expeditionary Wing, Southwest Asia.